near/NEPs/specs/Proposals/0031-near-shell.md

 Current best design practices for blockchain, wallets, and distributed web applications attempt to mitigate blockchain interaction complexities by performing all required steps for interaction and feature use by *delaying* complex interactions and *encapsulating* multiple steps into as few interactions as possible.
 The enhancements proposed here embrace multiple facets of NEAR features by including the most complicated feature interactions (i.e., configuring multiple networks, account creation and configuration, etc.) and allow complex interactions with NEAR's blockchain features to be delayed until absolutely required.
 The majority of the time, the user is not required to pull a separate repository, hence *delaying* a relatively complex product interaction and practically eliminating most of the confusion introduced by fetching and inspecting another NEAR repository.

-These `near-shell` enhancements *encapsulate* multiple features and processes required to deploy and configure multiple networks for smart contract development.
+These NEAR CLI enhancements *encapsulate* multiple features and processes required to deploy and configure multiple networks for smart contract development.

 >What other designs have been considered and what is the rationale for not choosing them?

-The current `near-shell` design is the default.
-An approach might be to not use a shell at all.
+The current NEAR CLI design is the default.
+An approach might be to not use the command line at all.
 Instead, NEAR might create GUI applications, e.g., electron or web server-based configuration management where the user starts a local application which provides a port towards which the user can point their local browser to configure NEAR accounts, networks, and nodes.

 >What is the impact of not doing this?